-POPSUGAR is excited to present the first online look at this cinnamon butter baked carrots recipe from Becky Tarala, the blogger behind The Two Bite Club.
+POPSUGAR is excited to present this cinnamon butter baked carrots recipe from Becky Tarala, the blogger behind The Two Bite Club.

-If your Thanksgiving menu is in need of a simple yet beautiful side dish to balance out all of your classic casseroles, cinnamon butter baked carrots are the way to go.
+If your Thanksgiving menu is in need of a simple yet beautiful side dish, cinnamon butter baked carrots are the way to go.
 This easy-to-make recipe features fresh carrots that are smothered in cinnamon butter and then baked in the oven until they are perfectly glazed and tender.
 With the stunning presentation and sweet cinnamon butter sauce, these carrots are sure to steal the show this holiday.
 Your guests will be begging for the recipe before they even get a taste, by the smell alone.

 Menu planning for the holidays is no joke.
 Sure, when you first think about it, the whole process seems pretty simple and straightforward.
 You roast a big turkey, make a few sides, throw in a few rolls, and you're good to go.

 It's when you actually sit down to make your shopping list that things start getting real.

 A million thoughts start running through your mind.
 Is a 19-pound turkey big enough?
 Shoot, maybe not.
 Maybe we should serve ham, too.
 Add ham to the list.
 Sweet potatoes with marshmallows or without?
 No, wait.
 No marshmallows.
 A brown sugar pecan topping is better.
-Should I make homemade rolls?
-Plan for homemade rolls AND buy rolls from the bakery because you always take on too much and it's good to have a back-up plan.
 SO.
 MUCH.
 TO.
 DO.

 I've hosted Thanksgiving in our home for quite a few years now and, while there will always be a million things running through my mind as I plan, I've gotten pretty good at coming up with a well-rounded holiday menu!

 One thing that I have realized over the years is that the first draft of my menu usually ends up a little bit on the rich side.
 (Yes, I have a first draft.
 I take this holiday hosting thing very seriously!)